Evermore (song): Music and lyrics

 "Evermore"'s melody is paired with lyrics that express loneliness, accompanied by heavy orchestration that swells as the ballad progresses.
-Simultaneously "brooding" and hopeful, Jay Jason of Comicbook.com believes the song's lyrics are inspired by the popular phrase "If you love someone, let them go".
+Simultaneously "brooding" and hopeful, Jay Jason of ComicBook.com believes the song's lyrics are inspired by the popular phrase "If you love someone, let them go".
 Stevens' voice quivers with emotion when he sings "I never needed anybody in my life", which Amanda Greever of The Daily Times insisted will move listeners to tears.
 Featuring lyrics that explore heartache and heartbreak, "Evermore"'s chorus reads: "Now I know she'll never leave me/Even as she runs away/She will still torment me/Call me, hurt me/Move me, come what may/Wasting in my lonely tower/Waiting by an open door/I'll fool myself, she'll walk right in/And be with me for evermore".
 The track also discusses themes such as true love, sacrifice, and learning to understand love.

 Stevens sings within the vocal range of a "deep, resonating baritone" throughout the song, which lasts three minutes and fourteen seconds in duration.
-Channel NewsAsia contributor Genevieve Sarah Loh compared Stevens' to "melted-chocolate", gradually becoming more human-sounding as the song progresses.
-Belting comfortably, Stevens' voice has been compared to that of Terrence Man, the actor who originated the role of the Beast in the Broadway adaptation and recorded "If I Can't Love Her".
+Channel NewsAsia contributor Genevieve Sarah Loh compared Stevens' voice to "melted-chocolate", which gradually becomes more human-sounding as the song progresses.
+Belting comfortably, Stevens' voice has been compared to that of Terrence Mann, the actor who originated the role of the Beast in the Broadway adaptation and recorded "If I Can't Love Her".
 Mumbling slightly, Stevens begin the song using a more "guttural" part of his voice in an effort to impersonate the sound of a beast before the song truly progresses into "a soaring love ballad".
 Some traces of Auto-Tune can be heard in Stevens' performance.

-Release and reception

-When Disney released the film's first official trailer in November 2016, Billboard's Taylor Weatherby ranked "Evermore" fifth on the magazine's ranking of "6 Songs We're Most Excited to Hear" from the remake.
-Stevens' version of "Evermore" was released on March 10, 2017 as a track on the Beauty and the Beast soundtrack.
-Menken's demo version of the song is included on deluxe editions of the album.